Agoric/documentation/main/getting-started/intro-zoe.md

 ### Getting payouts

 Because this was an AtomicSwap contract, it is over once the second party escrows the correct assets.
-You can get your payout of moola with the Keyword you used ('Asset'):
+You can get your payout of Moola with the Keyword you used ('Asset'):

 <<< @/snippets/test-intro-zoe.js#getPayout